torappinfo/uweb/misc/ebrowser/README.md

 #### Configuration files
 - "config": lines of address bar commands.
-- "search.json": [search engines](https://jamesfengcao.gitlab.io/uweb/en/search/index.html) as shortcut-queryUrl pairs, where "%s" would be replaced by search query.
+- "search.json": <a href="https://jamesfengcao.gitlab.io/uweb/en/search/index.html" onclick="if(notRepo()){location='../search/index.html#';return false;}">search engines</a> as shortcut-queryUrl pairs, where "%s" would be replaced by search query.
 - "default.autoc": predefined strings for address bar auto completion.
 - "gredirect.json": global redirection urls as array of urls
 - "redirect.json": domain-replacementDomain pairs, default to be applied.
 - "mapkeys.json": keys-addressbarCommands pairs.
 The addressbar commands are multiple lines of address bar command separated by "\n".
 - "proxy.json": name-[ProxyConfig](https://www.electronjs.org/docs/latest/api/structures/proxy-config) pairs
-- "uas.json" : name-useragent pairs
+- "uas.json" : name-<a href="https://jamesfengcao.gitlab.io/uweb/en/useragents/index.html" onclick="if(notRepo()){location='../useragents/index.html#';return false;}">useragent</a> pairs.
+- Customized menus: json files as array of strings with menuitem name and address bar commands alternately.
-- "menu.json": array of strings for [user-defined menus](https://jamesfengcao.gitlab.io/uweb/en/urls/index.html).
+  - "menu.json": array of strings for <a href="https://jamesfengcao.gitlab.io/uweb/en/urls/index.html" onclick="if(notRepo()){location='../urls/index.html#';return false;}">user-defined menus</a>.
 The array has submenu name and address bar commands alternately.
+The odd-indexed strings are address bar commands with "%u" as the downloaded url.
+  - "select.json": to define menus for text selections.
+The odd-indexed strings are address bar commands with "%s" as the text selection.
-- "download.json" : array of strings to define buttons for downloading dialog.
+  - "download.json" : array of strings to define context menu and buttons for downloading dialog.
 The even-indexed strings are texts to show on the button.
 The odd-indexed strings are address bar commands with "%u" as the downloaded url.

 #### Javascript at three levels
 - Web page: url like "javascript:" or bookmarklet command ":bml" runs in web page.